Nothing Else Matters

 "Nothing Else Matters" is a song by American heavy metal band Metallica.
 A power ballad, it was released on April 20, 1992 as the third single from their self-titled fifth studio album (1991).
 The song peaked at number 11 on the Billboard Album Rock Tracks chart, number six on the UK Singles Chart, number one in Denmark, and reached the top ten on many other European charts.
 Recognized as one of Metallica's best known and most popular songs, it has become a staple in live performances.

 History

 Lead singer and rhythm guitarist James Hetfield wrote the song (credited to Hetfield/Ulrich) in 1990 while on tour, when Hetfield "was bumming out about being away from home."
-Initially, the song was not meant to be released, as Hetfield had written it for himself, but after drummer Lars Ulrich heard it, it was considered for the album.
-Hetfield initially had reservations about presenting the song to the band: "I thought that Metallica could only be the four of us.
+Initially, the song was not meant to be released, as Hetfield had written it for himself, working on the song privately after shows.

+Hetfield was reluctant to share it with the band, fearing that its vulnerability was inconsistent with Metallica's music, but after drummer Lars Ulrich heard it, it was considered for the album.
+Hetfield described his reservations about presenting the song to the band: "I thought that Metallica could only be the four of us.
 These are songs about destroying things, head banging, bleeding for the crowd, whatever it is, as long as it wasn't about chicks and fast cars, even though that's what we liked.
 The song was about a girlfriend at the time.
 It turned out to be a pretty big song."
 It was one of four demo songs recorded by the band on August 13, 1990.

+"Nothing Else Matters" is a rare example from the band of a "full-fledged love song", an unusual subject for the band at the time, their earlier ballad-style songs having generally dealt with darker themes such as death, loneliness, and war.
+Written as a love song to his girlfriend while he was homesick on tour, its opening figure, played on four open guitar strings, was conceived while Hetfield was speaking with her on the telephone.
+Hetfield later said that the experience of producing the song helped broaden his view of the emotions that could be expressed in the band's songwriting, and that the lyrics were written broadly enough to take on meanings beyond the relationship that inspired them, with the song having come to be associated with long-distance relationships, and having been used as a wedding song.